kujaomega/crawl_subreddit/README.md

 I have choosen to do use AWS lambdas to make this project as It is a stadistics api and will not have a need to be requested every second.
 For this reason lambdas will decrease the costs of the api.
 As AWS have got a free tier of service and Mongodb offer a free database, I have implemented the services in a free way.

 To use the service I have created first a Mongodb database and I have stored the dabase information in a mongo_db.json file.
-To execute the files I assume you are using Ubuntu.
+To execute the files I assume you are using Ubuntu and you have docker and pyhton3.6 installed.
 You also need to have AWS credentials stored in your "~/.aws/" folder.
 First of all, to crawl all the data to the database, execute the reddit_crawler/reddit_crawler.py.
 Then you need to execute the reddit_crawler/deploy_lambda.sh to deploy the lambda for constantly update database.
 You need to execute the api_endpoint/deploy_lambda.sh to create the api endpoints.